-As disclosed elsewhere in this annual report and on note 1.1.4 to our audited financial statements, on December 21, 2021, we, through our subsidiary Eve UAM, LLC, or EVE, entered into a business combination agreement with Zanite Acquisition Corp., or Zanite, to further develop EVE's comprehensive, practical and capital efficient urban air mobility ("UAM") solution, through design and production of eVTOL, service and support, fleet operations and urban air traffic management.
-Upon the closing of the transaction, Zanite will change its name to Eve Holding, Inc., or Eve Holding, and will be listed on the New York Stock Exchange.
-We will remain the majority shareholder with an approximately 82% equity stake in Eve Holding following the closing of transaction.

-The expected results from this business combination are subject to risks, such as the establishment of the UAM market, the adoption by consumers of an entirely new form of mobility offered by eVTOL aircraft and the UAM market, possible underperformance of the UAM solutions developed by Eve Holding, including the eVTOL aircraft, risks related to a high-volume manufacturing of the planned eVTOL aircraft due to our limited operating history in this segment, among other risks.
-Therefore, we cannot assure you that our estimates with respect to the prospects, operations, growth potential, integration and other factors related to the business combination, as well as on the process of integration of the acquired assets, will materialize.
+For instance, in 2021, we, through our subsidiary Eve UAM, LLC, or EVE, entered into a business combination agreement with Zanite Acquisition Corp., or Zanite, to further develop EVE's urban air mobility ("UAM") solution, through design and production of eVTOL, service and support, fleet operations and urban air traffic management.
+The business combination was completed in May 2022.
+The expected results from this business combination are subject to risks, such as the establishment of the UAM market, the adoption by consumers of an entirely new form of mobility offered by eVTOL aircraft and the UAM market, possible underperformance of the UAM solutions developed by Eve Holding, including the eVTOL aircraft, among others.
+We cannot assure you that our long-term estimates with respect to the prospects, operations, growth potential, integration and other factors related to this business combination, as well as on the process of integration of the acquired assets, will materialize.